react-native-community/cli/docs/projects.md

 ## How does it work?

-A dependency can define the following `react-native.config.js` at the root:
+A project can define the following `react-native.config.js` at the root:

 ```js
 module.exports = {